GaragePixel/from-Monkey2-to-Wonkey/Template-Constrained Overload.md

 ## Multitype Return overloading
 This was something Sibly wanted to do.
 He'd written about it on his blog, about **multitype return overloading**.
 So I did some research to make sure it was what I'd thought it was.

 And I discovered right away that it's not something many languages, even recent ones, can do.
-When it's possible, the language quickly gets talked about and becomes the best in the world.
+When it's possible, the language quickly gets talked about and becomes the best in the world.But what I discovered later is that the compiler actually don't knows how to do it.
-But what I discovered later is that the compiler actually knows how to do it very well, and it's not something @d_a_n_i_l_o or @.seyha added.

 So there you have it, you can, for example, do this:
 This following example demonstrates that is NOT the return type overloading:
 ```monkey
 Function A:Int(a:Int)